-Corey Collins focuses on representing and advising businesses, non-profit organizations, and individuals in a wide range of business and civil litigation matters.
-Since joining Rutan & Tucker in 2017, Corey has represented clients in state and federal courts and in arbitration with JAMS and AAA in cases involving breach of contract, breach of warranty, business torts, fraud, trade secrets, bad faith, and derivative claims.
+Since joining Rutan & Tucker in 2017, Corey has represented clients in litigation matters in state and federal courts and in arbitration with JAMS, AAA, and Judicate West.
+In addition to defending employers against trade secret, discrimination, harassment, retaliation, wrongful termination, wage and hour, and PAGA lawsuits, Corey has significant experience in general commercial litigation cases involving breach of contract, breach of warranty, business torts, fraud, trade secrets and derivative claims.

 During law school, Corey worked as a judicial extern for Judge Otis D. Wright II of the Central District of California and served as a managing editor of the UCLA Journal of International Law and Foreign Affairs.
 He also participated in the Scott and Cyan Bannister First Amendment Amicus Brief Clinic and played on the UCLA Law basketball team.